lsowa/tayloranalysis/README.md

 ## Usage

 Setup your data and model, all you have to do is to wrap your model with the `TaylorAnalysis` class.
+A full example is shown [here](example/example.py).
 ```
 ...
 from tayloranalysis import TaylorAnalysis